Fatoumii/NC-backend-project/README.md

 Supertest - https://www.npmjs.com/package/supertest

-To install all necessary dependencies, run 'npm install'

-Installing

-To get the development environment running, run 'npm start'.
-At this point, Insomnia will connect to the server.
+At this point, start the server by running the script 'npm start'.
+This will ensure the databse is constantly listening for requests.

 Deployment